 The USD chapter of AISES is designed to nurture a community of American Indian students by bridging science and technology with traditional native values.
 The chapter's goal, in concert with that of the national organization, is to increase American Indian representation in careers in science, technology, engineering and math.

 High school students explore a range of health care professions through our summer camp.
 They learn more about important issues in health care.
 The camp provides opportunities for high school students to interact with health care professionals, participate in various medically related hands-on demonstrations and activities, become CPR-certified and HIPAA-certified and participate in field trips to area medical facilities.
-A second, American Indian-focused, health care career summer camp is planned for summer 2017.
+An American-Indian-focused healthcare career summer camp will be conducted in summer 2017.

 A significant effort of the SSOM Office of Diversity and Inclusion is to work collaboratively with other SSOM programs to prepare students to enter health care professions and for our medical students to have a better understanding of the health care needs of diverse and rural populations.
 These collaborative efforts include: SD-AHEC, the Frontier and Rural Medicine (FARM) program, the Alumni Student Scholars Program (ASSP), reservation-based observation opportunities for pre-clinical medical students and reservation-based electives for medical students during their clinical education.

 This group, headed by the Sanford School of Medicine and comprising representatives from SSOM, Sanford Research Center for Health Outcomes and Prevention Research, Avera Health system, Regional Health system and Sanford Health system, meets regularly to discuss means by which to enhance health care of American Indian people in South Dakota.